 Onsite there is a food truck and washroom facilities.
-Wear your outdoor gear and prepare for the weather with ski gear from head to toe: touque, gloves, jackets, ski pants and boots.
+Wear your outdoor gear and prepare for the weather with ski gear from head to toe: toque, gloves, jackets, ski pants, and boots.

 Cindy from Travel Bliss Now: on the really cold days (or any day really), head indoors to the city’s new Central Library.
 This is not the quiet, studious place you might expect.

 In fact, the Calgary Central Library is a popular tourist attraction that was named to Time Magazine’s 2019 list of the world’s greatest places!

 Hailed an architectural masterpiece, the building is shaped like the prow of a ship.
 The inside is all about curvy warm woods and natural light.
 It’s less about the books (although they have them) and feels more like a public square.

 It’s a high-tech space with computers and device plug-ins galore.
 There are learning labs and digital production studios built for podcasters and YouTubers.

 It has a noisy play-zone for kids and a special area where only teenagers are allowed.
 On the top floor, there is a ‘community living room’ where you can sink into cushy chairs looking out onto the Calgary skyline.

 The library is centrally located at 800 – 3rd Street SE, next to the hip East Village neighborhood.
 Entrance is free and you can register for one-hour tours which are offered daily.